-This summer, I got back into bike riding quite a bit.
-Being in a major city is great, especially when located in an area that’s accommodating to bicyclists through plenty of bike lanes.
-But I’ve been having an issue, in that both my current prosthetic and my spare are slightly shorter than my other arm.
-This has caused some imbalances and minor back pain.
+This summer, I started bicycling a bit more.
+But I’ve been having an issue: both my current prosthetic and my spare are slightly shorter than my other arm (by choice).
+This has caused some imbalances and minor back pain while biking.

-There are actually devices out there geared towards UE amputees, made for riding a motorcycle or bicycle, with a price tag starting at $2,000.
-At that cost, how could I resist firing up CAD software, and designing my own?
+There are actually devices out there geared towards upper extremity amputees, made for riding a motorcycle or bicycle.
+But how could I resist the experience of designing my own?

-The process began with part selection: A tooling ball was the basis for the ball-and-socket design.
-This stainless steel part is a spherical ball connected to a shaft, which would have to be bridged to my prosthetic somehow.
+The process began with part selection: A tooling ball was the basis for a ball-and-socket design.
+This stainless steel part is a spherical ball connected to a shaft, which would have to be bridged to my prosthesis.

-The second part was in creating a locking mechanism to securely hold the prosthesis.
-Six ball-nose spring plungers, which are set screws with a spring-loaded ball head, surround the center, and rest slightly above the midpoint of the sphere within the socket, allowing the tooling ball to be held securely in place.
+The second part involved creating a locking mechanism to securely hold the prosthesis.
+Six ball-nose spring plungers, which are set screws with a spring-loaded ball head, surround the center.
+These rest slightly above the midpoint of the sphere within the socket, allowing the tooling ball to be held securely in place.

 The bike portion consists of a 3-1/8″ x 2″ plate aluminum, one side milled to a 3/8″ depth with a half-cylinder matching the 1″diameter handlebar, and secured to the handlebar with two clamping U-bolts.
 The other side is CNC milled to a 1.5″-diameter cylinder approximately 7/8″ in length, with a round socket bored out slightly larger than the tooling ball.
 This socket was also chamfered at a 60° to accommodate the shoulder of the tooling ball.